 The Royal Statistical Society.
 2010.
 How to Cite Material from this Website.
 World Wide Web Publication, www.rss.org.uk

-The Royal Statistical Society website provides extensive links to other independent sites, but this policy statement applies only to direct use of this website (www.rss.org.uk).
+The Royal Statistical Society website provides extensive links to other independent sites, but this policy statement applies only to direct use of this website (rss.org.uk).
 You will need to consult the providers of other websites for information on their policies.

 This website uses Google Analytics, a web analytics service provided by Google, Inc. ("Google").
-Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+Google Analytics uses "cookies", which are text files placed on your computer, to help the website analyse how users use the site.
+The information generated by the cookie about your use of the website (including your IP address) may be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google's behalf.
 Google will not associate your IP address with any other data held by Google.

 The Royal Statistical Society has prepared the content of this website responsibly and carefully, but disclaims all warranties, express or implied, as to the accuracy of the information contained in any of the materials on this website or on other linked websites or on any subsequent links.
 This includes, but is not by way of limitation:

 - any implied warranties of merchantability and fitness for a particular purpose